 360° Photogrammetry of Buildings

-360° photogrammetry is used in various fields, including architecture, construction, archaeology, and virtual reality, to create accurate and immersive 3D representations.
-360° photogrammetry can also be a powerful tool in building management, especially for existing buildings with little digital data.
+360° photogrammetry is used in architecture, construction, archaeology, and virtual reality to create accurate and immersive 3D representations.
+In photogrammetry for buildings, the method enables fast, cost-efficient capture of existing structures and their conversion into precise digital 3D models.

 What is 360° Photogrammetry?